 But perhaps our focus is misguided.
 Perhaps we should be focused not on creating jobs, but on eliminating them.

 It’s the Economy Stupid

 The biggest mistake people make when they think about the economy, is that they obsess over money.
 In truth, money is nothing more than an hollow intermediary, with no intrinsic value.

-The true measure of an economy is something else entirely – how much shit it can produce.
+The true measure of an economy is something else entirely – how much stuff it can produce.
 This is basically what the GDP represents.
 How many computers can we make?
 How many cars can we build?
 How many houses can we construct?
 How many students can we educate?
 How many movie lovers can we entertain?
 How much corn can we harvest?
 This is the true essence of GDP.

 Of course, when you look at the GDP report, it doesn’t explicitly list computers and houses and pop songs.
 That would be too much to read and process.
-Instead, it lists a single dollar value, representing the market price of all the shit we’ve produced.
+Instead, it lists a single dollar value, representing the market price of all the stuff we’ve produced.
 Which is why people get fooled into thinking that GDP is all about money.

 An Economy Of, By and For the People